NickCulbertson/Multi-Teensy-Synth/README.md

   - **MicroDexed** - FM synthesis engine optimized for Teensy microcontrollers
 - **Contribution**: Production-ready Teensy Audio Library integration, hardware-optimized synthesis code, and real-time performance enhancements
 - **About**: Complete Teensy-based synthesizer platform that provided the foundation for our multi-engine approach

-#### **Additional Community Resources**
-- **[teensy-braids](https://github.com/modlfo/teensy-braids)** - Community Teensy port of Braids
-- **[burns.ca/eurorack](https://burns.ca/eurorack.html)** - Excellent Eurorack analysis and documentation
-- **LV2 MDA ports** by [nphilipp](https://github.com/nphilipp/lv2-mda) and community contributors

-### Hardware Innovation
-- **[MiniDexed Touch Hardware](https://www.synthtopia.com/content/2022/09/04/microdexed-touch-is-an-open-source-fm-groovebox/)** - Hardware interface design and user experience inspiration
-- **Community hardware builders** - Countless makers who have shared build guides, troubleshooting, and improvements

-### Development Philosophy

-The open-source synthesizer community embodies a unique spirit of collaboration, where:
-- **Code is shared freely** - Allowing others to learn, modify, and improve
-- **Hardware designs are open** - Enabling anyone to build and modify instruments
-- **Knowledge is documented** - Creating resources for future generations of builders
-- **Attribution is respected** - Honoring the work of original creators

-### Our Commitment

-We are committed to:
-- **Respecting all licenses** - Ensuring proper attribution and compliance
-- **Contributing back** - Sharing improvements and bug fixes with upstream projects
-- **Educating makers** - Providing clear documentation and build guides
-- **Supporting the community** - Helping others learn and build their own instruments

-### A Living Tribute

-This project is not just a collection of synthesizers—it's a living tribute to the incredible work done by synthesizer pioneers, both in hardware and software.
-Every note played is a reminder of the collective genius that makes these sounds possible.

-**Thank you to everyone who has contributed to the open-source synthesizer ecosystem.
-Your work lives on in every beat, every melody, and every sonic exploration made possible by this project.**

 ---